Reviews You Can Rely On

 Traction over any dry or wet terrain is often the determining factor between a safe, injury-free trip and an unfortunately eventful one.
 Shoes must grab onto the rocks and logs in whitewater settings without slipping.
 In canyons, gravity drags you down, or the shoe does its job and slows the descent.

-With excellent all-around traction, the Xero Aqua X Sport flat hard and soft surfaces well while leaving a solid connection to the ground.
+With excellent all-around traction, the Xero Aqua X Sport navigates flat hard and soft surfaces well while leaving a solid connection to the ground.

 Hard Surfaces